Hotline Phone Numbers

 Rose House Shelter at Safe Horizon

-At Rose House, families not only find refuge: They find specialists whose mission is to help them become self-sufficient and independent.
+At Rose House, families not only find refuge, they find specialists whose mission is to help them become self-sufficient and independent.
 Studies show that two major reasons why victims may stay in or return to abusive relationships are because they fear being left without a home, or because they have become financially dependent on their abusers.
 Rose House offers two housing specialists thanks to generous support from Capital One, and one vocational specialist to support clients in their search for permanent housing, along with helping clients find employment or job training programs that help boost their skills.

-Rose House also continues to expand our services, increasing the total number of beds we offer to 726.
 Safe Horizon continues to be the largest provider of shelter services for victims of domestic violence in New York City.

 Shanna had been at the shelter for two months - but it seemed her search to find a permanent place to live had gone on forever.
 Shanna had found a safe place to escape the domestic violence in her home.
 When she tried to find an apartment, however, she found herself stuck in a bureaucratic nightmare.
 As a victim of domestic violence, Shanna was eligible to receive a new apartment as well as funding to cover the rent, yet a mistake in a database system kept her from being offered the apartment she had qualified for.
 By the time we met with Shanna and talked to her about her situation, she’d become disillusioned, feeling hopeless, certain that she’d never get her chance to find her own safe place to live.